1jour1vin

 About the wine:

-A lovely aromatic profile, delicate and with a hint of violets.
+A lovely aromatic profile, delicate and with a subtle hint of violets.
 On the palate, a magnificent burst of creamy red fruits—cranberry, red currant, red cherry, and a few hints of blackcurrant leaf.
-The texture is velvety, yet dense and fluid, offering both flavor and restraint.
-You can appreciate the creamy and chalky character, with nuances of wet stone that truly reflect the terroir, along with a hint of spice and a refreshing minty finish.
+The texture is velvety, yet dense and smooth, offering both flavor and restraint.
+You can appreciate its creamy, chalky character, with nuances of wet stone that truly reflect the terroir, along with a hint of spice and a refreshing, minty finish.
 The flavor lingers on and on.
 It is more delicate and less assertive than No. 3 and Tempo, yet just as determined and resolute.
-Carillon’s first vintage from dedicated vineyards and its own cellar.
+Carillon’s first vintage, sourced from dedicated vineyards and aged in its own cellar.
 2025–2045

 Hachette Wine Guide